 This article explains what to look at and what to look for when you are auditing technical files to the new Regulation (EU) 2017/745 for medical devices.

-Next week, August 8th @ Noon EDT, you will have the opportunity to watch a live webinar teaching you what to look at and what to look for when you are auditing technical files.
-Technical files are are the technical documentation required for CE Marking of medical devices.
+On August 8th, 2019, we recorded a live webinar teaching you what to look at and what to look for when you are auditing technical files (a link for purchasing the webinar is at the end of this article).
+Technical files are the technical documentation required for CE Marking of medical devices.
 Most quality system auditors are trained on how to audit to ISO 13485:2016 (or an earlier version of that standard), but very few quality system auditors have the training necessary to audit technical files.

-Why you are not qualified for auditing technical files
+Why you’re not qualified to auditing technical files

 Creating an auditing checklist